ingJuanArenas/ingJuanArenas/README.md

 💻 Specializing in building efficient and robust solutions.
 My focus is on creating REST APIs with **Spring Boot** and managing databases with **PostgreSQL**, while also exploring frontend development with **Angular**.

----
-### 🚀 Featured Projects

-### 🍽️ REST API for a Restaurant System
-**Technologies:** Java, Spring Boot, Spring JPA, Hibernate, PostgreSQL, JWT **Description:** A comprehensive REST API for restaurant management, featuring user authentication with JSON Web Tokens (JWT) and CRUD operations for managing tables, orders, and menus.

-### 📋 Full-Stack Task Manager
-**Technologies:** Java, Spring Boot, Angular, Tailwind CSS, Spring Security, PostgreSQL **Description:** A full-stack application that allows users to register, log in, and manage their personal tasks.
-The project features a robust **many-to-many data model**, user authentication with roles, and a complete **RESTful API** for all task management operations.

-### 🥗 Recipes App
-**Technologies:** Angular, Tailwind CSS **Description:** A frontend project showcasing a modern and responsive user interface for exploring different recipes, demonstrating skills in UI design and implementation.

----

 ### 🔧 Technologies & Tools